Nicholas Spencer

-Early life and migration to Virginia
+Early and family life

 Nicholas Spencer was born to an aristocratic English family long seated at Cople, Bedfordshire.
 The family was related to the Spencer family of Northamptonshire, with whom they shared a coat of arms.
 In 1531 the Spencers bought the manor of Rowlands at Cople, which they owned for several centuries.
 Nicholas Spencer, Sr., father of the Virginia emigrant, and his wife, the former Mary Gostwick, second daughter of Sir Edward Gostwick, 2nd Baronet, had several sons, of these William inherited the family estates but died childless after making his heir his nephew, also William, son of his next-brother Nicholas who had moved to Virginia.
 Another brother, Robert Spencer later removed from Surry County, Virginia, to Talbot County, Maryland, where his descendants long lived at Spencer Hall, the family plantation.

+Virginia career

+Immigration

-Nicholas Spencer moved from London to Westmoreland County, Virginia, in the 1650s, where he served as agent for his cousin John Colepeper, 1st Baron Colepeper.
+Nicholas Spencer sailed from London to Westmoreland County, Virginia, during the tobacco boom of the 1650s, and became agent for his cousin John Colepeper, 1st Baron Colepeper.
 Colepeper had inherited his father's share of ownership in the Virginia Company in 1617, and was subsequently knighted and afterwards raised to the peerage.
 He became the one-seventh proprietor of the Northern Neck of Virginia under the charter of 1649.
-Colepeper never lived in the colonies, and his son Thomas Culpeper, 2nd Baron Culpeper of Thoresway, who lived at Leeds Castle, did not arrive in Virginia until 1680.
-In the meantime Nicholas Spencer had come to Virginia to help oversee his cousin John's investment.
+Colepeper never lived in the colonies, and his son Thomas Culpeper, 2nd Baron Culpeper of Thoresway, who lived at Leeds Castle, did not arrive in Virginia until 1680, twenty years after the tobacco boom ended in a bust prompted by wars with the Dutch and French and the Navigation Act of 1660.
+Nicholas Spencer had sailed to Virginia to help oversee his cousin John's investment, helping to colonize the frontier during the English Civil War in the mother county, and would survive Bacon's Rebellion.

-Becoming a Virginia administrator and agent
+Administrator, planter, legislator and agent

-On his arrival in the colony, Spencer secured an appointment as a customs collector, in addition to his post as the administrator of his cousin's Virginia estates.
+On arriving in the colony, Spencer secured a lucrative appointment as customs collector, in addition to administrator of his cousin's Virginia estates.
 (Spencer's job as agent for his Colepeper cousins included such functionary tasks as seizing 'winter beaver skins' or casks of tobacco for debts owed the Colepeper interests).
-Spencer and John Washington jointly held the post of customs collector on the Potomac.
-(After Washington's death in 1679, Spencer was sole customs collector on the Potomac.)
+Spencer and his neighbor and longtime burgess John Washington jointly held the post of customs collector on the Potomac.
+(After Washington died in 1677, Spencer was sole customs collector on the Potomac.)
 He also won his own land grant.
 But Spencer was, unlikely as it sounds, apparently an efficient administrator on his own, later being appointed to additional posts in Virginia by virtue of his abilities.
-Spencer was apparently a pragmatic administrator.
-He was also a hard-nosed capitalist.
+Apparently a pragmatic administrator, Spencer was also a hard-nosed capitalist.
 When it came to slavery, for instance, Spencer weighed the benefits of enslaved labor in a strictly cost-benefit way.
 "The low price of Tobacco," Spencer wrote, "requires it should bee made as cheap as possible, and that Blacks can make it cheaper than Whites."
 Spencer's rationale for slavery was probably as succinctly heartless as any committed to paper.